Gaurav7888/JAVA-FACE-DETECTION-AND-SKETCH-CODE-USING-OPENCV/README.md

-# JAVA-FACE-DETECTION-AND-SKETCH-CODE-USING-OPENCV

-Usually most of the computer vision projects are made using open cv and python but in this project we have used opencv and java.

-In this project we have 2 parts,
+# JAVA FACE DETECTION AND SKETCH CODE USING OPENCV

+OpenCV is a library of programming functions mainly aimed at real-time computer vision.
+In this project we will use java instead of python which is otherwise conventionally used with OpenCV

+The project is divided into two parts:
-First part is to convert normal images to sketch images.
+    - First part is to convert normal images to sketch images.

-Second part is to detect multiple faces.
+    - Second part is to detect multiple faces.

+## Requirements

+- OpenCV.
+- Java(any latest vesion will be fine).